Skip to main content Skip to complementary content

 User entitlement

-User membership and access control in the tenant is controlled through assignment of Full User entitlement in both models.
-The following apply to Qlik Anonymous Access subscriptions, but not to capacity-based subscriptions:
+User membership and access in the tenant is managed through role assignments in both subscription models.

 Value meters